EnHackathon/staging/writing_blog_posts.md

 2. To add a new post to the blog, create a new .md file in the _posts directory of your local copy of the repository.

-   The filename should be "YYYY-MM-DD-title.md".
-The title in the filename is not used in the blog post.
+   The filename should be "YYYY-MM-DD-NameSurname.md".

 3. Write your blog post: